Make Table Rock Worthy of the View

 Where does the money go?

-Funds support Phase 1A: mapping, site documentation, access research, public materials, stakeholder preparation, and project coordination.
-This is the work that turns a beloved but fragmented place into a project serious enough for agencies, funders, and partners to act on.
-This does not fund construction.
-Any future improvements would require later approvals, funding, and formal study.
+This is the work that turns a beloved but fragmented place into a project serious enough for agencies, funders, and civic supporters to evaluate.
+This does not fund construction, design approval, access changes, or physical improvements.
+Any future improvements would require later study, funding, approvals, and the appropriate public process.

 Who owns Table Rock?